liu2g/mgms/code/AVRC-template/README.md

 one line after the other.
 Basic help info will be printed If all tools are installed.

+### On Linux

 Installing the tools on Linux are well explained in many articles.
 On Ubuntu, they are already available to install with `apt`, so simply run

 ```bash
 sudo apt install gcc build-essential gcc-avr binutils-avr gdb-avr avr-libc avrdude
 ```

+### On Windows

-On Windows, the tools are bundled in a suit "WinAVR".
+The tools are bundled in a suit "WinAVR".
 This is available to download at http://winavr.sourceforge.net/ or https://sourceforge.net/projects/winavr/files/.
 Run the exe installer then all tools should be installed and available with a new terminal.

 ## USBTiny Driver

+### On Linux

 Driver for USBTiny is not required on Linux.
 However, to work with `avrdude`, a USB package called `libusb` is needed.
 To install this on Ubuntu, use `apt`: